AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

    >[!NOTE]
    >
-   >* For more information on CRM version compatibility, refer to the [Compatibility matrix](../../rn/using/compatibility-matrix.md).
-   >
-   >* Microsoft Dynamics CRM External account configuration is detailed [in this section](../../installation/using/external-accounts.md#microsoft-dynamics-crm-external-account).
+   >Microsoft Dynamics CRM External account configuration is detailed [in this section](../../installation/using/external-accounts.md#microsoft-dynamics-crm-external-account).

 1. Click the **[!UICONTROL Microsoft CRM configuration wizard...]** link: Adobe Campaign automatically detects the tables from the Microsoft Dynamics data template.